U.S. military puts 'great power competition' at heart of strategy - Mattis

 “We’re open for dialogue, we’re prepared to discuss military doctrines,” he added.

+China’s U.S. embassy criticized the strategy, saying Beijing sought “global partnership, not global dominance.”

+“If some people look at the world through a cold war, zero-sum game mindset, then they are destined to see only conflict and confrontation,” an embassy spokesman said in a statement.

-Elbridge Colby, deputy assistant secretary of defence for strategy and force development, said at a briefing with reporters that Russia was far more brazen than China in its use of military power.
+Elbridge Colby, deputy assistant secretary of defense for strategy and force development, said at a briefing with reporters that Russia was far more brazen than China in its use of military power.

 Russia annexed Ukraine’s Crimean peninsula in 2014 and intervened militarily in Syria to support its ally, Syrian President Bashar al-Assad.
 Still, Moscow was limited by its economic resources, Colby said.